Thousands of cars damaged every year

 A car with a salvage title can’t be driven on public roads in most states.
 However, rebuilders can repair the cars and have the vehicle reinspected to qualify for a rebuilt title.
 Then they can be legally driven and resold.

-But sometimes, owners won’t report the damage; maybe they weren’t covered by affordable, comprehensive auto insurance and couldn’t make a claim.
+But sometimes, owners won’t report the damage; maybe because they didn’t have the appropriate auto insurance coverage and couldn’t make a claim.
 Then the damage won’t show up on the vehicle’s title, and the owner may try to pass off their soppy jalopy to unsuspecting buyers.

 Even if the damage is reported, less scrupulous dealers will resell fixed-up cars under a new title in states that have more relaxed title laws.